evantahler/PHP-DAVE-API/readme.markdown

 * CRON processing of delayed events
 * Simple error handling and input sanitization
 * XML, JSON, Serialized PHP output types built in
+* Task Classes to automate periodic management and to ease development
 * End-to-end spec testing framework for the API including custom assertions

 Stand-Alone Development Webserver written in PHP